Magnus expansion

-In mathematics and physics, the Magnus expansion, named after Wilhelm Magnus (1907–1990), provides an exponential representation of the solution of a first-order homogeneous linear differential equation for a linear operator.
+In mathematics and physics, the Magnus expansion, named after Wilhelm Magnus (1907–1990), provides an exponential representation of the product integral solution of a first-order homogeneous linear differential equation for a linear operator.
 In particular, it furnishes the fundamental matrix of a system of linear ordinary differential equations of order n with varying coefficients.
 The exponent is aggregated as an infinite series, whose terms involve multiple integrals and nested commutators.